Lake Schiers

 Description

-More than ten thousand years ago, when the melting of the large glaciers began, the formation of Lake Stelsersee began.
-The melting glacier left behind a moraine, behind which a lake accumulated.
-This your-Stelsersee was much larger than it is today.
+More than ten thousand years ago, when the melting of the large glaciers began, the formation of Lake Stels began.
+The melting glacier left behind a moraine, behind which a lake dammed up.
+This primeval Stelsersee was much larger than it is today.

-Over time, the outflowing Seebach has eaten more and more into the moraine, whereby the lake slowly emptied.
-Only when the stream hit rocky ground, the emptying was stopped.
-The stream outflow and the moraine are still clearly visible witnesses in the landscape.
+Over time, the flowing Seebach has eaten more and more into the moraine, causing the lake to slowly empty.
+Only when the stream hit rocky ground was the emptying stopped.
+The stream outflow and the moraine are still clearly visible witnesses in the landscape today.

 From the primeval lake to the moor lake